Anthony Castonzo

-Anthony Salvatore Castonzo (born August 9, 1988) is a former American football offensive tackle.
-He played his entire 10-year professional career with the Indianapolis Colts of the National Football League (NFL).
-After a college career at Boston College, Castonzo was selected by the Colts with their first round draft pick in the 2011 NFL Draft.
+Anthony Salvatore Castonzo (born August 9, 1988) is an American former professional football offensive tackle who played in the National Football League (NFL) for ten seasons with the Indianapolis Colts.
+After a college career at Boston College, Castonzo was selected by the Colts with their first round draft pick in the 2011 NFL draft.

-Personal life
+Early life and family

 Castonzo grew up in Hawthorn Woods, Illinois where his parents Shari and Bill family ran an Italian restaurant.
 He has a brother Billy, and two sisters Kristyn and Carissa.

-High school career

 Castonzo attended Fork Union Military Academy in Virginia, where he was a two-way tackle for the Blue Devils and also saw action at the tight end spot, playing for Coach John Shuman.
 He previously attended Lake Zurich High School in Lake Zurich, Illinois.

 Considered a two-star recruit by Rivals.com, Castonzo ranked No. 44 among prep school prospects in 2007.
 He did not have any major scholarship offers when he finished high school.